ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_GS2A.md

-# Work logs and notes on reproducing vanilla FL paper - Part C-2: grid search of learning rate
+# Work logs and notes on reproducing vanilla FL paper - Part C: grid search of learning rate

 ### Approach (fundamental principle)
 * WY's MLP and CNN models is used instead of original models found in AshwinRJ's repository